 And, of course, Falmouth is home to a wide selection of public houses.

-Apart from being a local shopping centre, Falmouth is home to the internationally renowned Falmouth College of Arts, Pendennis Castle, the Princess Pavilion, Ships and Castles Leisure Centre, Ocean Bowl bowling alley and much, much more.
+Apart from being a local shopping centre, Falmouth is home to the internationally renowned Falmouth School of Art, Pendennis Castle, the Princess Pavilion and Ships and Castles Leisure Centre and much, much more.

 In short, something for everyone.